tacc-wbomar/Core-CMS-Plugin-Blockquote/README.md

 - Requires [`taccsite_offset`][tacc-offset].\*

-> \* Support is mandatory, but should become optional in a future release.
+> \* Support is optional but plugin is assummed, so plugin is required.
+This should change in a future release.

 [tacc-offset]: https://github.com/tacc-wbomar/Core-CMS-Plugin-Offset/